-Japan ex-PM Abe injured after reported gunshot attack
+Shinzo Abe: Japan ex-PM injured after reported gunshot attack

 - Published